pgailinas/videoqa-representation-comparison/README.md

 -   Official training, validation, and test splits
 -   Temporal, causal, and descriptive reasoning tasks

 The videos are used for baseline VideoQA inference, pretrained CLIP video representation generation, self-supervised autoencoder training, and autoencoder latent representation generation.
-NExT-QA questions and answer choices are encoded as common CLIP text representations for downstream representation-based VideoQA evaluation.
+NExT-QA questions and answer choices are encoded as a reusable shared CLIP text embedding dataset for downstream representation-based VideoQA evaluation.

 ## Experimental Hypothesis

 The primary research hypothesis is:

-> Self-supervised autoencoder learning can produce compact latent video
-> representations that preserve sufficient semantic and temporal
-> information to support effective downstream VideoQA.
+> Self-supervised autoencoder video representations can provide more effective downstream VideoQA performance than pretrained CLIP video representations when both are evaluated using identical CLIP text embeddings and the same downstream classifier.

 The project further investigates whether learned autoencoder representations can provide meaningful latent structure for downstream VideoQA evaluation when compared with pretrained CLIP video representations under a common evaluation